Classroom culture at the University of Waterloo

-Every term, the Student Success Office offers several workshops to help you prepare for exams, manage stress and organize your time.
-Register for workshops or book a peer success coaching appointment to meet with a coach one-on-one.
-These are free services available to all full time and part time students at the undergraduate and graduate level.
+Every term, the Student Success Office offers resources to help you prepare for exams, manage stress and organize your time.
+Explore various learning resources or book a peer success coaching appointment to meet with a coach one-on-one.
+These are free services available to all full-time and part-time students at the undergraduate and graduate level.

 Some courses may require you to work on projects with other students in small groups.
 Group projects could include writing a report, a research paper, an assignment or delivering a presentation.
 For most group work you'll be expected to coordinate independently with your group members outside of class time.
 Consider setting expectations around how your group will communicate and work together (e.g., communicating with one another digitally using social media or email).

 Group work is a great opportunity to get to know your classmates and to share your ideas.
 Group work will prepare you for various workplaces where teamwork and working collaboratively are highly valued and frequently expected by employers.
 There are resources on campus that can help you develop the skills to work effectively on teams.
 One example is the Student Leadership Program, which offers workshops such as Presentation Skills, Teamwork and Communication.

 It's important that you only work with others on assignments when the professor allows it.
 Working in groups to complete individual assignments can lead to severe penalties as it may be considered cheating depending on the expectations of the professor.

 - Communicate openly: listen to others, ask questions, and share your opinion respectfully

 - Divide the work: assign and agree on clear roles for each group member based on their skills and strengths